Fescron/universal-jlink-adapter/README.md

 <img align="left" src="documentation/pictures/v2/cables.png" height="260" alt="Headers and corresponding cables">

 The **0.05" (1.27mm) header** is recommended for when the target board is mostly connected to the debugger and the board in question also has a header of this size.
-The **0.1" (2.54mm) IDC header** is recommended for use with either regular *Dupont-wires* or a [10 pin Tag-Connect adapter cable](http://www.tag-connect.com/TC2050-IDC).
+The **0.1" (2.54mm) IDC header** is recommended for use with either regular jumper-wires or a [10 pin Tag-Connect adapter cable](http://www.tag-connect.com/TC2050-IDC).
 The latter allows target boards to be programmed without having to need a dedicated programming connector mounted, and thus saves on cost.

 The figure on the left depicts the `TagConnect 2050` (*no-legs*) cable on the top-right, next to its corresponding PCB footprint.
 Below this is a 0.05" header with its corresponding cable.